-- The graduate transfer work a maximum of 9 credits (6 for the Master of Music degree) - has been deemed appropriate for the given Converse program of graduate studies; - The prior graduate credits have been completed within five years of beginning the Converse degree program and from an accredited institution; - All approved transfer courses have received grades of "B" or better; and, - 4.
-The student has sent official transcripts of the graduate credits to the appropriate program adviser. - Credit did not apply toward degree requirements in another program.
+- 1. For most programs, the maximum transfer credit amount is 9 credits (6 for the Master of Music degree). - For the EdD in Professional Leadership Converse allows up to 24 transfer credits depending on the status of the transfer student.
+Contact the program Director for details. - The prior graduate credits have been completed within five years of beginning the Converse degree program and from an accredited institution; - 4.
+All approved transfer courses have received grades of "B" or better; and, - 5.
+The student has sent official transcripts of the graduate credits to the appropriate program adviser. - 6.
+Credit did not apply toward degree requirements in another program.